search instagram arrow-down

 Halfway Down the Stairs publishes poetry, fiction, creative nonfiction, and book reviews.
-New issues are published quarterly (March, June, September, and December), and each issue is themed.
+New issues are published twice a year (in June and December), and each issue is themed.
 We publish primarily literary and mainstream work, but accept work in most genres, with children’s literature and erotica as the exceptions.

 Please note we are a non-paying market.